Anderen2/whynot-guide/content/posts/helloworld.md

 - The "serverless" nature of the solution has worked great in conjunction with Hugo, it's easy to deploy, no lost sleep on patching, and is cost effective.
 - Hugo was easy to get started with and seems like a great choice for simple blogs, writing pages in Markdown and not fighting a janky WYSIWYG is (for me) a joy.
 - Using AWS with Terraform is much easier to work with than hunting around in the AWS-console, I love the feeling when you can tear things down and set it back up again with just a few simple commands.

+### Addendum: The cost
+Now after running the blog for about 3 months, I checked the cost for a month of usage.
+All hosting expenses for September 2021 (excluding the domain) was a "whopping" 0.12 USD.
+Of this, 0.02 USD was for S3 storage, and 0.10 were for Route53.
+Of course, this blog does not have that much traffic, however I believe it's safe to say that this is quite cost effective nevertheless.